 Set along the shores of Lake Wawasee, Indiana’s largest natural lake, Oakwood Resort has its own sandy beach with a pier, boat slip pontoon and kayak rentals.
 Families with kids will appreciate the playground and arcade, while parents can enjoy services at the salon or spa.
 The restaurant and bar offers tasty meals that can be enjoyed indoors or out during the warmer months, and live entertainment is hosted on weekends.
 There are many lodging options, including spacious rooms and luxury suites with kitchens, as well as 10 vacation homes.

 Just an hour east of Portland in Government Camp, Collins Lake Resort is spread across 28 acres with private nature trails right out your back door while being just minutes from multiple lakes and cascading waterfalls.
 Hiking, mountain biking, horseback riding, whitewater rafting, and golfing can all be easily enjoyed from here.
-The property includes a wide range of facilities like a day spa for enjoying a decadent massage, a heated pool, huge hot tub, sauna, and fitness room.
+The property includes a wide range of facilities like a day spa for enjoying a decadent massage, a heated pool, a huge hot tub, a sauna, and a fitness room.
 Accommodation is in gorgeous alpine chalets that boast gourmet kitchens, plasma TVs, and comfy log beds.

-One of the best hotels in Texas Hill Country and located on a 19-acre property about 20 miles northwest of downtown Austin, this luxurious resort offers a secluded lakefront escape with all-inclusive packages that include three delicious meals a day at the on-site restaurant.
+One of the best hotels in the Texas Hill Country and located on a 19-acre property about 20 miles northwest of downtown Austin, this luxurious resort offers a secluded lakefront escape with all-inclusive packages that include three delicious meals a day at the on-site restaurant.
 The menu has a “gourmet spa cuisine” theme with dishes featuring herbs and produce grown in the property’s own organic garden.
-Guests can enjoy all sorts of activities on the lake, including paddleboarding and canoeing, along with opportunities to hike scenic trials and join in on a number of fitness activities.
+Guests can enjoy all sorts of activities on the lake, including paddle boarding and canoeing, along with opportunities to hike scenic trails and join in on a number of fitness activities.
 The all-inclusive packages also include allowances for spa treatments like massages and facials, while rooms feature lake or garden views, private furnished porches, flat-screen TVs, minifridges, and many other desirable amenities.
 Upgraded options include outdoor hot tubs, whirlpool baths, private gardens, and fireplaces.